lynn-mikami/cofounder-sh/README.md

 ---

-## 🛠 How to Setup Your AI Cofounder
+## 🛠 How to Setup Cofounder.sh Agents

 First, you need to setup your environment by renamign .env.example to .env, and setup an `OPENAI_API_KEY`.